nacho2407/slash_helper/README.md

 # slash_helper
-Utility to help you write macros in C.
+Utility to help you write macros in C/C++.